-The assessor mails a notice of valuation for business personal property to the owner on June 15.
-If the owner believes the assessor has incorrectly valued or classified the personal property, an appeal may be filed between June 15 and July 1.
+The assessor mails a notice of valuation for business personal property to the owner by August 3.
+If the owner believes the assessor has incorrectly valued or classified the personal property, an appeal may be filed between August 3 and August 20.

 To appeal an assessment, you should explain why you believe the value is wrong and provide any combination of the following: